Adult First Checks: What You Must Know in 2024

 In cases where an employee who initially was not on the Vulnerable Adult’s Barred list when first hired proves to be harmful, employers are legally obliged to refer them to the Disclosure and Barring Service.

-As stated by the UK Government, employers are obliged by law to report someone as unfit to work with children or vulnerable adults if the employer:
+Employers are obliged by law to report someone as unfit to work with children or vulnerable adults if the employer:

 ◉ Sacks them because they harmed someone.